andrewgioia/blog/content/posts/20-08-11-mozilla.md

 #### Mozilla has a massive cultural problem if its CEO thinks it's okay to defame a deceased coworker. {#baker}

 My first real inclination that Mozilla has problems was when its CEO, Mitchell Baker, wrote a [blog post in memory of Mozilla's first intern, Gervase Markham](https://blog.lizardwrangler.com/2018/08/07/in-memoriam-gervase-markham/).
-Baker wrote things that are strange to even think, let alone say quietly to close friends, let alone _publish online for everyone to read_.
+Baker wrote things that are strange to even think about a recently deceased coworker, let alone say quietly to close friends, let alone _publish online for everyone to read_.

-For a CEO to defame a deceased coworker who battled cancer&mdash;particularly one as consequential as their very first intern!&mdash;speaks volumes about the company culture and toxicity in that workplace to create an environment where this is normal.
+For a CEO to defame someone in the organization who lost his battle with cancer&mdash;particularly one as consequential as their very first intern!&mdash;speaks volumes about the company culture and workplace toxicity that would create an environment where this is normal.

 > Eventually Gerv felt called to live his faith by publicly judging others in politely stated but damning terms.
 His contributions to expanding the Mozilla community would eventually become shadowed by behaviors that made it more difficult for people to participate....
 >